-On August 5, 2011 the New Mexico Environmental Department (NMED) approved the Groundwater Work Plan (Work Plan) submitted as a condition to the Final Stipulated Order (Order) dated December 1, 2009.
-An additional condition of the Order, upon approval of the Work Plan, is submittal of a series of revised Culebra Potentiometric Surface Maps (Culebra Potentiometric Surface Map Package) within timeframes specified by the Order.
-Enclosed is the second submittal due to the NMED within 180 days from the approval of the 2009 Map Package on November 2, 2011.
-The submittal is the Calendar Year 2005-2008 Culebra Potentiometric Surface Map Package.
+On August 5, 2011, the New Mexico Environmental Department (NMED) approved the Groundwater Work Plan submitted as a condition to the Final Stipulated Order dated December 1, 2009.
+An additional condition of the Order, upon approval of the Work Plan, is the submittal of a series of revised Culebra potentiometric surface maps within timeframes specified by the Order.
+Enclosed is the revised second submittal due to the NMED.
+The submittal is the Revised Calendar Year 2005-2008 Culebra Potentiometric Surface Map Package.
+Revisions were made based on comments received from the NMED on the draft submittal of this report.

 We certify under penalty of law that this document and all attachments were prepared under our direction or supervision according to a system designed to assure that qualified personnel properly gather and evaluate the information submitted.
-Based on our inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of our knowledge and belief, true, accurate and complete.
-We are aware that there are significant penalties for submitting false information, including the possibility of fines and imprisonment for knowing violations.
+Based on our inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of our knowledge and belief, true, accurate, and complete.
+We are aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

-Please feel free to contact Mr. Daniel J. Ferguson at (575) 234-7018 if you have any questions regarding this transmittal.
+Please contact Mr. Daniel J. Ferguson at (575) 234-7018 if you have any questions regarding this transmittal.